thepower/power-docs/docs/Community/phase-1/02-download-build-run-docker.md

 :::warning

 The private key you get with the `node.config` file cannot be restored, if you lose it.
-Please, store it securely.
+Please, store it securely: place a backup onto your local machine.

 :::